harshach9515/selenium-mcp-server/README.md

 ---

-## 📌 GitHub Usage
+## 📌 Getting Started

+Clone the repository
-Clone the repo and run the MCP server to start executing browser actions via LLM integrations.
+Start the MCP server
+Connect with your preferred LLM
+Execute browser actions via structured prompts

 ---